StevenBlack/vocab/million-dollar-words.md

 to come to consciousness.

+### Naïve Realism
+We know others are biased, but think we see the world as it is.
+Thus, teaching people about biases & fallacies doesn't make them doubt their own beliefs, it only makes them even more doubtful of their opponents'.

 ### ne plus ultra
 The Latin phrase for the absolute top, the culminating point, the highest degree.
 For an antique-car collector, finding a Tucker in mint condition would